DePICT the Cancer Care Journey, Overcome Rarity Through Collaborative Research.

 Username: demo-user | Password: Demo1234

 The “home page” of DePICTRB is a timeline, graphically illustrating all the disease-specific care that has taken place for the individual child.
-The Retinoblastoma Team enters data at the point-of-care, and the parents and others of their choice (e.g., primary care provider, family members and friends) have read-only access to the patient’s account.
+The Retinoblastoma Team enters data at the point-of-care, and the parents may invite others (e.g., primary care provider, family members and friends) to share read-only access to the patient’s account.

-Data is collected in DePICTRB, mapping the tumors in drawings, photographic and other medical images (MRI, etc) from the time of diagnosis and through each clinical encounter, including adult follow-up (Figure 1).
+DePICTRB is a communication service for the Circle of Care, mapping the tumors in drawings, photographic and other medical images (MRI, etc) from diagnosis and through each clinical encounter, including adult follow-up (Figure 1).
 The data is a summary of the health record and does not replace the health care provider’s paper or electronic medical record.

-DePict Screenshot, described in detail in Figure description.
+DePict Screenshot, described in detail in Figure caption.

 Figure 1.
-This child’s treatments are summarized in DePICTRB.
+This child’s treatment is summarized in DePICTRB

 Enhancing Patient Care and Research

-DePICTRB will enhance communication and understanding of the retinoblastoma treatment course, and support life-long multidisciplinary and shared care (Figure 2).
-Both care-givers and families will discover enhanced efficiency and disease understanding through the accessible clear data, rewarding their participation, so indexing every child diagnosed with retinoblastoma – globally – is feasible.
+With parent/patient consent for clinical use, DePICTRB may enhance communication and understanding of the retinoblastoma treatment course, and support life-long multidisciplinary and shared care (figure 2).
+Both caregivers and families will discover enhanced efficiency and disease understanding through the accessible clear data, rewarding their participation, so indexing every child diagnosed with retinoblastoma – globally – is feasible.

-Combined with fresh new approaches to treatment and public awareness of rare, but lethal, retinoblastoma, the global collaboration supported by DePICTRB can envision a day when retinoblastoma is a “Zero Death” cancer.
+Combined with fresh new approaches to treatment and public awareness of rare, but lethal childhood eye cancer, the global collaboration supported by DePICTRB can envision a day when retinoblastoma is a “Zero Death” cancer.

 A diagram showing DePict in the midlle, next to the patient, and all members of the care team who can interact with the system to enhance the child's care.
 All care is underpinned by child life support.